Strawberry Moon (album)

 Strawberry Moon is a jazz album by Grover Washington Jr. It was released in 1987 through Columbia Records, catalog 40510.
-The album was self-produced by Grover Washington Jr, except for two tracks.
+The album was produced by Grover Washington Jr, except for two tracks.
 The first of these, "Summer Nights," was co- produced with Marcus Miller and was released as a single, reaching #35 in the Billboard R&B Charts.
 The second, "I Will Be Here for You," was co-produced by Washington and Michael J. Powell.

 Reception

-A reviewer of Jet commented "The smash album featuring the new hit single "The Look of Love," with vocals of Jean Carne".
-Scott Yanow of AllMusic wrote "Grover Washington, Jr.'s first album in three years (and debut for Columbia) did not yield any major hits but found him playing in prime form".
+A reviewer of Jet commented: "The smash album featuring the new hit single 'The Look of Love', with vocals of Jean Carne".
+Scott Yanow of AllMusic wrote that "Grover Washington, Jr.'s first album in three years (and debut for Columbia) did not yield any major hits but found him playing in prime form".